dolnuea/dolnuea/README.md

 I am a rising senior Computer Science student at SUNY Albany minoring Mathematics and pursuing Masters of Science as a combined degree.
 I am highly interested in Backend development and I love expanding my horizon in Technology,

 - 🏫 I am currently studying at <a href="https://www.albany.edu/">SUNY at Albany</a>.
-- 🌱 I’m currently learning Artifical Intelligence, Computer Communication Networks, and Microprocessor Applications (Programming on Arduino UNO!).
+- 🌱 I’m currently learning AI, Mobile App Development with Flutter, and Networks.
 - 📫 How to reach me: You can reach me at my <a href="https://www.linkedin.com/in/dolunay-dagci-1a2b121b0/">Linkedin</a>!
 - ⚡ Fun fact: Dolunay means full moon in Turkish.
 Huge weeb ┌( ಠ‿ಠ)┘ uwu ✨
 - 👯 I’m looking for a SWE internship or Full-time job!